BrendanParmer/Block-On/README.md

 * To update the mesh, reapply the Block-On function in the Object tag.
 The add-on will automatically remove the previous node groups from your blend file and replace them with new ones

 **Why is the node group not generating?**
 * Your version of Blender may be outdated.
-As of May 2022, support is officially available for Blender 3.0 and 3.1, as well as the 3.2 beta.
+As of May 2022, support is officially available for Blender 3.0-3.2.

 **What are you planning on adding for the future?**
 * I am currently working on better ways for users to download the add-on and be notified when new updates are released.
 This will probably look like a website where you can download the python file, read the documentation, and sign up for an email list for when new updates are released